AI could help GPs pinpoint patients at risk of dying from heart problems

 Editor

-Artificial intelligence (AI) could help GPs identify patients most at risk of developing conditions that could lead to death from heart problems, including kidney failure and diabetes, a study has found.
+Artificial intelligence could help GPs identify patients most at risk of developing deadly heart conditions, a study has found.

-The approach could allow medics to treat patients earlier, helping to relieve pressures on the NHS.

 The AI system, known as Optimise, was trained by academics at the University of Leeds using health records of more than two million people over the age of 30 from between 1998 and 2008.